aniram007/U-Net-implementation-from-scratch/README.md

 # U-Net-implementation-from-scratch
-Implementation of U-Net architecture for semantic segmentation from scratch using pyTorch
+Implementation of U-Net architecture for semantic segmentation from scratch using pyTorch.